 In a study led by Graham Davey from the City University London, it was established that arachnophobia may just be a family trait.
-Some other aspects combined with the former led Davey to the conclusion that the fear of spiders may be genetic.
+Other factors combined with the former led Davey to believe that spider fear may be genetic.
 However, others made the compelling point that growing up in a home where one family member is terrified of the 8-legged creatures is enough to spread the fear to other family members as a reaction.

 Our fear of spiders may go back – way back – into the past.
 At least, this is another theory argued by Davey.
-According to him, modern humans may be afraid of certain creatures because we are the descendants of ancient hominids that stayed away from and feared what they perceived to be dangerous creatures.
-It is this fear that allowed for the survival of the human race.
+According to him, modern humans may be afraid of certain creatures.
+This is because we are the descendants of ancient hominids that stayed away from and feared what they perceived to be dangerous creatures.
+It is this fear that has allowed the human race to survive.

-Pest control Cape Town guide on how to move spiders out of your home
+Pest control guide on how to remove spiders from your home

 If you simply cannot stand to share your home with a spider or two, there are some safe ways to move them outside.
 Spiders are not interested in our affairs and prefer to leave us alone – which might make catching them a bit difficult.
 Regardless, here are a few steps to get arachnids out of your space: